aadams22/delta-bot/readme.md

 ##Overview
 FlightBot is currently a Slackbot Integration.
-It utilizes a slash-command and 4 user parameters to filter user initiated data recieved by the Expedia Flight API to return valid filght options to user on their slack channel.
+It utilizes a slash-command and 4 user parameters to filter user initiated data received by the Expedia Flight API to return valid flight options to user on their slack channel.

 ##Tech Used: